-Name: Jeffrey Sweet
+Name: Jeffrey Sweet Title: Managing Director

-Title: Operations Director
+Agreement commenced: 9 May 2022 Term: 9 May 2022 No fixed term

-Agreement commenced: 1 March 2021 Term: No fixed term
+Details: Base salary of \$240,000 per annum plus superannuation notice.

-Details: Base salary of \$210,000 per annum (exclusive of GST).
+(exclusive of GST).

 Company may terminate the ECA by giving not less than one month's written notice; summarily without notice in circumstances involving a criminal offence or breach of Company policy; and without cause by giving three months'